In theory, the governance of The United Methodist Church resembles what you find in a U.S. civics textbook.

 The Judicial Council ruled in Decision No. 1210 that under Plan UMC, General Conference delegated authority that should remain only with the lawmaking body.

-The court also ruled that the establishment of a General Council for Strategy and Oversight under Plan UMC was unconstitutional because it would intrude into the constitutional authority of the Council of Bishops for general oversight of the denomination.
+The court also ruled that the establishment of a General Council for Strategy and Oversight under Plan UMC would intrude into the constitutional authority of the Council of Bishops for general oversight of the denomination.

 The ruling had some precedence.
 In Decision 364, the Judicial Council overturned part of the 1972 legislation establishing the former General Council on Ministries, saying it gave that new body authority that the constitution reserves for General Conference.